marcora/RepData_PeerAssessment1/PA1_template.md

   mutate(steps = ifelse(is.na(steps), mean(steps, na.rm = TRUE), steps))
 ```

-Group and summarise the new dataset dy day using dplyr functions and plot the histogram of the total number of steps taken per day.
+Group and summarise the new dataset by day using dplyr functions and plot the histogram of the total number of steps taken per day using ggplot.

 ```r